 “McAllen came on top three years in a row now,” in the challenge, beams the proud proponent, who also helped the community rack up some serious points in the challenge.
 “I was able to help them out and promote that.”

-Looking back on her time at STC, she’s proud to have not only earned a degree and shaped a dream career but to have also become part of a tight-knit college community.
+Looking back on her time at STC, she’s proud to have not only earned a degree and shaped a dream career, but to have also become part of a tight-knit college community.

 “I know that if I went to a big university, I would just be a number,” says Amanda.
 On top of developing a special relationship with faculty and classmates and taking advantage of one-of-a-kind opportunities at STC, she also was able to save on tuition, as well as room and board, by staying close to home.